seoyeonch/Computational/01_Electronic_Structure_DFT/WSe2_monolayer_2H_vs_1T/calc/1T/01_relax_initial/README_run.md

-Purpose:
-Initial structural relaxation to remove large residual forces from the starting geometry.
+Performs an initial structural relaxation to remove large residual forces and obtain a reasonable starting geometry for subsequent convergence tests.

-Notes:
-Loose convergence criteria were used to obtain a reasonable structure for subsequent convergence tests and parameter selection.
+Loose convergence criteria are intentionally used at this stage.